-The following benefits are effective as of 1/1/2022.
+The following benefits are effective as of 1/1/2024.
 Malones Early Learning Center Inc has implemented a new benefit package.
 After the first 13 weeks of the year benefits will be calculated.
 The following method will be used for each employee.
 The center will take the total hours worked in the first 13 weeks and divide by 13, then will take that number of hours and divide it by 5 to get a daily average.
 Eight hours will be the maximum benefit paid out per day.
 That is the number of hours a staff member will get times 9 to equal 9 personal days.
+If your full time On 4/1 the first 26 hours of your 9 personal days will be paid as the Illinois paid leave act and on 10/1 the last 14 hours will be paid in the same manner.
+If you're part time on 4/1 and 10/1 the Illinois paid leave act will be paid first on an average hour worked of your 13 week period of your 9 personal days.
 Example if an employee worked 416 hours in the first 13 weeks, we would divide that by 13 which would equal 32 hours and the divide it by 5 days.
 In this example an employee would receive 6.4 hours times 9 to get the total number of hours earned.
 Vacation time is calculated using the same method.
-Effective 4/1/2022 if you have completed 1 year of service you will receive 10 days of vacation, 5 of those days will be available on 4/1 and the other 5 days will be available on 10/1 Personal days will be distributed in the same manner.
+Fifty percent of your accrued vacation and personal days may be paid out at the supplemental rate on a separate check.
+The remaining fifty percent must be used by March 31st; unused time will be forfeited after this date."
+Once vou have completed 1 year of service you will receive 10 days of vacation, 5 of those days will be available on 4/1 and the other 5 days will be available on 10/1 Personal days will be distributed in the same manner.
 Vacation will be scheduled on a seniority basis.
-Vacation and personal days cannot be carried over from one complete year to another.
-Unused personal days and vacation days will be paid out on 3/31.
 After three years of continues employment, the center will add 1 personal day of personal time and 1 day of vacation time.
 Malones Early Learning Center benefits will max out at 12 personal days and 15 vacation days per year.
 Earned vacation pay and personal days will be paid upon termination.

 Employees, after 90 days of full-time employment, will receive the following paid holidays: New Year's Day, Memorial Day, July 4th.
 Labor Day, Thanksgiving and Christmas.
 Holiday pay will be calculated on the same method as above on a 6 week basis.
-Holiday pay will not be paid out if the center is closed unless the holiday falls on a Sunday and the center chooses to observe that holiday on Monday.
-An employee must work the day before and the day after the holiday unless scheduled to be off.

-HOURS OF WORK: An employee cannot work over 40 hours per week without approval of the administration.
+Holiday pay will not be paid out if the holiday lands on your normal day off or the center is closed unless the holiday falls on a Sunday and the center chooses to observe that holiday on Monday.
+An employee must work their scheduled day before and their scheduled day after the holiday to be eligible for holiday pay.
+HOURS OF WORK: An employee cannot work over 40 hours per week without the approval of the administration.
 Any employee working more than 40 hours in a work week will be compensated at time and a half for all hours worked over 40 hours.
-Full time employees work eight (8) hours per day unless numbers require less teachers and then staff will be sent home.
+Full-time employees work eight (8) hours per day unless numbers require less teachers and then staff will be sent home.
 Anyone working 6 hours or more will be given a 30-minute break.